Pythoven/Pythoven/README.md

 - 👋 Hi, I’m @Pythoven
 - 👀 I’m interested in Software and APP development
-- 🌱 I’m currently learning Fullstack develpoment and strengthening my skills in C++.
+- 🌱 I’m currently learning Fullstack develpoment, Python and strengthening my skills in C++.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - Phone number/Email (Message me)